I believe my neighbor has code violations on their property. What should I do?

 How do I find out if a building is condemned?

-Please visit our Condemned Buildings page to view a list of condemned structures.
+Please visit our Condemned, Under Contract and Razed properties web page to view a list of condemned structures.

 Can I request to have the City demolish my building?